luontola/extformatter/README.txt

    The IDEA version required reads in profiles.xml under the <idea.version> tag.
    Change <idea.home> in profiles.xml to point to the IDEA installation.

-2. Configure IDEA_HOME in "idea-install-files.bat" to point to an IDEA installation of version IDEA_VERSION.
-Run the file to add the necessary jars to your local maven repository.
-You need to do this only once.
-   (This step is needed because of a problem with ideauidesigner-maven-plugin.)
-   TODO: fix this problem and get rid of idea-install-files.bat

-3. Run the following command "mvn clean package assembly:assembly" in the root source directory.
+2. Run the command "mvn clean package assembly:assembly" in the project's root source directory.
 On successive calls you may use the "mvn-assemble.bat" script which operates in offline mode.

-4. Collect the *-bin.zip and *-src.zip files from the /target directory.
+3. Collect the *-bin.zip and *-src.zip files from the /target directory.

     RELEASING A NEW VERSION